 This article is a set of rather unrelated house and scenario rules that mix up using the Full Thrust movement system with hex maps.
 A scan of the original article from Ragnarok 19 here if you want to read it in full, it's not a very good scan.

-To be honest these rules make a lot of changes to the core game and add complexity.
+These rules make a lot of changes to the core game and add complexity.
 They also are based on Second Edition arcs.
-Here is the abridged version just dealing with the hex map movement rules and omitting the non relevant setup and scenario stuff for the record:

 Andrew Finch